Introduction: Most common cloud security threats

 6. Misconfiguration

-Misconfigurations in cloud environments are one of the most common and critical security risks.
+Misconfigurations in cloud environments are among the most common and critical security risks.
 These occur when cloud resources, such as storage buckets, databases, or virtual machines, are set up with weak security controls or improper access permissions.
 Examples include leaving storage buckets open to the public, not enabling encryption, or failing to configure identity and access management (IAM) settings correctly.
 These misconfigurations can expose sensitive data and cloud infrastructure to unauthorized access, making them prime targets for attackers.

 One of the key reasons for misconfigurations is the complexity of cloud environments, which offer numerous services, each with unique security settings.
 Organizations often fail to fully understand or manage these settings, leading to accidental exposure.
 For example, cloud storage services such as Amazon S3 buckets or Azure Blob Storage may be set to "public" by default, allowing anyone on the internet to access sensitive files if not correctly secured.